www3838438/dbu/doc/packages/mail-client.list.chroot.md

 The goal of Icedove is to produce a cross platform standalone mail application using the XUL user interface language.

+This is a transitional package.
+It can be safely removed.
 Icedove is an unbranded Thunderbird mail client suitable for free distribution.
 It supports different mail accounts (POP, IMAP, Gmail), has an integrated learning Spam filter, and offers easy organization of mails with